 Delta Region Community Health Systems Development Program

-With the support of the Delta Regional Authority (DRA) and the Health Resources Services Administration’s Federal Office of Rural Health Policy (FORHP), the National Rural Health Resource Center provides selected rural Delta hospitals, clinics and their communities with technical assistance through the Delta Region Community Health Systems Development (DRCHSD) Program.
+With the support of the Delta Regional Authority (DRA) and the Health Resources Services Administration’s Federal Office of Rural Health Policy (FORHP), the National Rural Health Resource Center provides selected rural health care organizations and their communities with technical assistance through the Delta Region Community Health Systems Development (DRCHSD) Program.
 The purpose of the DRCHSD Program is to assist leaders and providers in identifying and addressing health care needs while strengthening the local health care system.

 DRCHSD Program Purpose and Goals

-The purpose of the Delta Region Community Health Systems Development (DRCHSD) Program is to make in-depth health system enhancements to position eligible hospitals and clinics, and their communities for population health.
+The purpose of the Delta Region Community Health Systems Development (DRCHSD) Program is to make in-depth health system enhancements to position eligible health care organizations, and their communities for population health.

-Selected hospitals and clinics, and their communities receive technical assistance to make in-depth health system enhancements over multiple years with the goal to:
+Selected health care organizations, and their communities receive technical assistance to make in-depth health system enhancements over multiple years with the goal to:

 - Improve financial position and increase operational efficiencies